-Paul leaves off the idea of how a woman needs to be – pleasing to God, and moves onto the issue of how women should conduct themselves while learning and worshiping in the assembly, which needs to be led by men.
+Paul leaves off the idea of how a woman needs to be – pleasing to God, and moves on to the issue of how women should conduct themselves while learning and worshiping in the assembly which, he has previously taught, needs to be led by men.

 A woman must quietly receive instructions with entire submissiveness.